ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

 Compositions
 ------------

-Sometimes, certain frontend methods meet special criteria:
+Sometimes, certain frontend functions meet special criteria:

 * it is unique to a particular frontend framework, and does not exist in the other frontends, or
-* it has extra features than the original backend method
+* it has extra features than the original backend function

 In such cases, compositions are required to recover the original behaviours.

 **Examples**

-In the native TensorFlow method :code:`tf.cumprod()`, it supports an extra argument - :code:`reverse`, which returns a flipped result if True.
+In the native TensorFlow function :code:`tf.cumprod()`, it supports an extra argument - :code:`reverse`, which returns a flipped result if True.
 However, the backend :code:`ivy.cumprod()` does not come with this argument, thus not supporting this behaviour by default.